-Passionate about advocacy through choral music, Michael Bussewitz-Quarm (b.
-1971) is a New York-based composer, conductor, and educator.
+Passionate about advocacy through choral music, Michael Bussewitz-Quarm is an award-winning New York-based composer, conductor, and speaker.
+His choral work, “I’ll Fly Away”, received its Canadian premiere upon selection to the International Society of Contemporary Music’s New Music Days 2017 in Vancouver, B.C. by the acclaimed vocal group, musica intima.
 His published music catalog spans more than 20 years of composing activity and more than 30 vocal and choral works that have been premiered by youth voices, church choirs, professional singers and community choruses throughout the United States and Canada.

 The composer’s catalog includes works of many ability levels, making his music accessible to all kinds of both amateur and professional choruses, from elementary and high school through to college and community choirs and church choirs.

 Michael attended Ithaca College (B.Mus.Ed.) and Queens College (M.S.) and has studied piano performance with Walt Multer and Mary Ann Covert.
 Michael taught in the New York State public school system, and has been the Director of Music Ministry at the Smithtown United Methodist Church of Smithtown, NY and the First Presbyterian Church of Port Jefferson, NY.

 Michael is also active in advocating for the transgender community.
 “It is my fervent wish to spread knowledge and understanding of the transgender community through guest speaking and by simply being present in the lives of musicians and artists surrounding me.”

 If you would like to follow Michael’s choral projects, premieres, and regional events, visit MBQStudio.com